Supersonic-Sites/Condesa/content/_index.md

   - type: heading_full
     bg_color: white
     title_size: medium
-    title: "Discover a wealth of experience.
-Realize your vision. "
+    title: "Discover a wealth of experience.<br>Realize your vision. "
     desc_select: true
     desc: "At Condesa, we want you to feel right at home.
 Our experts are ready to listen to your vision for your projects and make it happen.
 Do you have a